pattern

 to change the originally planned path or direction of something, especially in transportation

-Ex: The event organizers decided reroute the marathon course to showcase more scenic areas of the city .
+Ex: The event organizers decided to reroute the marathon course to showcase more scenic areas of the city .

 daily words